ShaojieJiang/lit-seq/README.md

 configuration files.
 Simply run the following commands.

 > **_NOTE:_**  For preprocessing big datasets such as `Wikitext-103` and `DSTC8-Reddit`, it may take longer, more CPU memory and CPU cores for the first time.
-But thanks to Hugging Face Datasets, once the datasets are preprocessed, the subsequent runs should take much less memory (25GB or less) and CPU cores (usually two are enough) to run, and should be loaded instantly.
+But thanks to Hugging Face Datasets, once the datasets are preprocessed and cached locally, the subsequent runs should take much less memory (25GB or less) and CPU cores (usually two are enough) to run, and should be loaded instantly.

 ### Language modeling task

 `python lit.py --config-name lm dataset.cfg.dataset_config_name=wikitext-103-raw-v1 [OPTIONS]`

-key options:
+For customising the training, consider the following options:
 | optinal arguments | values | explanation |
 |------|---|-------------|
 | task.cfg.ct_seq_len | Positive integer | Suggested to be 1/4 (rounded) of the cross-entropy sequence length (maximum training length).
 Default to `150`|